 Customer Service Support.
-During the term of this Agreement, UNR will provide reasonable telephone, web-based and email customer service support exclusively to Registrar for nontechnical issues solely relating to the System and its operation.
-UNRwill provide Registrar with a telephone number and email address for such support during implementation of the Supported Protocol, APIs and Software.
-First-level telephone support will be available on a 7-day/24-hour basis.
+During the term of this Agreement, the Registry Operator, through the RSP, will provide reasonable telephone, web-based, and email customer service support exclusively to Registrar for nontechnical issues solely relating to the System and its operation.
+The RSP will provide Registrar with a telephone number and email address or web-based portal for such support during implementation of the Supported Protocol, APIs, and Software.
+Emergency telephone support will be available on a 7-day/24-hour basis through the RSP.
 The Customer Service Support obligations in this Section does not extend to Registered Name Holders or prospective customers of Registrar; customer service and support to Registered Name Holders and prospective customers of Registrar are the exclusive obligation of Registrar.

 FEES

 Registration Fees.
-Registrar agrees to pay UNR the non-refundable fees set forth in the Fee Schedule available through the Console (the "Registration Fees").
-UNR reserves the right to adjust the Registration Fees, provided that any renewal price increase shall be made only upon notice consistent with UNR's Registry Agreement with ICANN.
-Current prices and effective dates of price increases always will be found in the Registrar section of the UNR website.
+Registrar agrees to pay the Registry Operator (or if so designated the RSP) the non-refundable fees set forth in the Fee Schedule (Exhibit B) and available through the Console (the "Registration Fees").
+The Registry Operator reserves the right to adjust the Registration Fees, provided that any renewal price increase shall be made only upon one hundred eighty (180) days’ notice consistent with the Registry Operator's Registry Agreement with ICANN.
+Current prices and effective dates of price increases will be found in the Console.

-Variable and Tiered Registration Fees.
-For UNR Supported TLDs in which the Registration Fees include tiered or variable pricing, Registrar must (a) use the designated EPP extension for determining the proper registration price for a particular domain name; and, (b) clearly and conspicuously inform the Registered Name Holder of, and acquire its consent to, the initial and renewal price of such domain name.
+Tiered Registration Fees.
+For Registration Fees for TLD(s) that include tiered pricing., Registrar must (a) use the designated EPP extension for determining the proper registration price for a particular domain name and (b) clearly and conspicuously inform the Registered Name Holder of, and acquire its consent to, the initial and renewal price of such domain name(s).

+Restore Fee.
+Registrar shall pay fees per Registered Name restored during the Redemption Grace Period (“Restore Fee”) set out in the Fee Schedule (Exhibit B) the Registry Operator shall have the right to raise the Restore Fee provided that it gives no less than one hundred eighty (180) days’ notice to Registrar.

 Registration Fees for Registered Names in the URS System.
 Registrar must accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.
 Registrar must not renew a domain name to a URS Complainant who prevailed for longer than one year.

 Security Check or Payment Security.
-Registrars shall either (a) pass a financial credit and security check, to UNR satisfaction, that meets the financial requirements specified in UNR’s Accreditation Policy; or (b) provide UNRa payment security comprised of an irrevocable letter of credit or cash deposit or credit card (the "Payment Security").
-The amount of the Payment Security establishes Registrar's credit limit in the UNR System and should be based on anticipated monthly level of registrations and other billable transactions.
-Registrar agrees to modify its Payment Security to support increases in billable transaction volumes as required by the UNR credit and billing policies.
-UNR will invoice Registrar monthly in arrears for each month's Registration Fees.
+In accordance with the “Payment of Fees” section, Registrars shall either (a) pass a financial credit and security check, to the Registry Operator’s satisfaction, that meets the financial requirements specified in the Registry Operator’s Accreditation Policy; or (b) provide the Registry Operator a payment security comprised of an irrevocable letter of credit, cash deposit, credit card, or credit facility (the "Payment Security").
+The amount of the Payment Security establishes Registrar's credit limit in the System and should be based on anticipated monthly level of registrations and other billable transactions.
+Registrar agrees to modify its Payment Security to support increases in billable transaction volumes as required by the Registry Operator credit and billing policies.
+The Registry Operator or its RSP will invoice Registrar against which Registration Fees are charged at the time the domain name is registered and invoiced monthly..